nzherald/nz_regional_council_constituencies_geojson/README.md

 nz_regional_council_constituencies_geojson
 ============================

-Census Maori Constituencies boundaries as used by Statistics New Zealand, converted to GeoJSON
+Census Regional Council Constituencies boundaries as used by Statistics New Zealand, converted to GeoJSON

 ### Use with Bower: